bbolton8607/sol/README.md

  Wordpress WooCommerce Theme

- My 2nd WordPress Project & my first WooCommerce Project
+ This is my second WordPress website and my first WooCommerce website!
+In this project I used FontAwesome 4, Bootstrap 4, Navwalker, & Flexslider!